monokee/Sekoia/README.md

-# cue - Build atomically reactive web apps in pure Javascript.
+# Cue - Build atomically reactive web apps in pure Javascript.

 "No logic in markup." & "Not the front-end framework your dad used." 😢💔